LukePappa/Ourism/text.md

-Fulfillment from simply existing is called Ennea.
+The fulfillment one may find from simply existing is called Ennea.
 One who cultivates Ennea is an Ourite.